 Pregnancy and contraception

 This treatment might harm a baby developing in the womb.
 It is important for women not to become pregnant while you are having treatment and for 8 weeks afterwards.

-We don’t know how this treatment might affect fertility.
-You may not be able to become pregnant or father a child after treatment with this drug.
+It is not known whether this treatment affects fertility in people.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

-Don’t breastfeed during this treatment because the drug may come through in your breast milk.
+Don’t breastfeed during this treatment and for 2 weeks after your last dose, because the drug may come through into your breast milk.

 Hepatitis means inflammation (swelling) of the liver.
 It can be due to a viral infection or because the liver comes into contact with harmful substances such as alcohol.
 This drug can make hepatitis infection active again.
 So you should let your doctor know if you have had hepatitis in the past.